 Setting up a Community or Organisation Small Recycling Point

-We love community centres and organisations who want to collect more recycling!
+We love community centres and organisations who want to reduce waste!

-There are several community centres around the city who have already set up collection points where they consolidate and then drop to us.
-We’ve put together some information, hints and tips to get you started.
+There are several community centres around the region who have set up collection points where they consolidate items to drop to us.
+We’ve put together some information to get you started.

 Frequently Asked Questions